cscorley/dissertation/chapters/5_discussion/2_dit.md

 Appendix \ref{app:dit}).
 The figure suggests that snapshot-based models and changeset-based models have similar results overall with changesets performing slightly better, but does not help to understand how each feature query performs for each model.
-With respect to \done, we will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.
+With respect to \done, I will investigate the queries and effectiveness measures between the batch snapshot and batch changesets in detail.